About headache

 Migraine

-Migraine is a complex condition that affects more than 10 million people in the UK.
+Migraine is a complex condition that affects around 11 million people in the UK.
 It represents the leading cause of disability in the 15 to 49 age group and the second leading cause across all age groups.

 Migraine has a variety of symptoms, of which a painful headache is the main feature for most people.
 Other symptoms include disturbed vision, sensitivity to light, sound and smells, nausea and vomiting.
 The symptoms vary from person to person, as do the length and frequency of attacks.
 There are a number of different types of migraine, which exhibit different symptoms.